HomeSports Betting

 • Negative odds indicate how much you need to bet to win £100.
 For example, -200 means you need to bet £200 to win £100.

-Calculating Payouts
+Calculating payouts

-• Fractional Odds Example: If you bet £10 at odds of 5/1, your profit would be £50 (5 x £10), and your total return would be £60 (including your original £10 stake).
+• Fractional odds example: If you bet £10 at odds of 5/1, your profit would be £50 (5 x £10), and your total return would be £60 (including your original £10 stake).

-• Decimal Odds Example: A £10 bet at odds of 6.0 would yield a total return of £60 (6.0 x £10), which includes £50 profit plus your £10 stake.
+• Decimal odds example: A £10 bet at odds of 6.0 would yield a total return of £60 (6.0 x £10), which includes £50 profit plus your £10 stake.

-• American Odds Example: A £100 bet at +500 would return £600 (£500 profit plus your £100 stake).
+• American odds example: A £100 bet at +500 would return £600 (£500 profit plus your £100 stake).
 Conversely, a £200 bet at -200 would return £300 (£100 profit plus your £200 stake).

-Implied Probability
+Implied probability

 Odds also reflect the implied probability of an event occurring:

-• Fractional Odds: The formula to calculate implied probability is Denominator / (Numerator + Denominator).
+• Fractional odds: The formula to calculate implied probability is Denominator / (Numerator + Denominator).
 For 5/1 odds, it’s 1 / (5+1) = 0.1667, or 16.67%.

-• Decimal Odds: The formula is 1 / Decimal Odds.
+• Decimal odds: The formula is 1 / Decimal Odds.
 For 6.0, it’s 1 / 6.0 = 0.1667, or 16.67%.

-• American Odds: For positive odds, the formula is 100 / (Odds + 100).
+• American odds: For positive odds, the formula is 100 / (Odds + 100).
 For +500, it’s 100 / (500+100) = 0.1667, or 16.67%.
 For negative odds, it’s Odds / (Odds + 100).
 For -200, it’s 200 / (200+100) = 0.6667, or 66.67%.

 When betting on sports, understanding the different types of bets is essential for making informed decisions.
 Here’s a guide to the most common bet types you’ll encounter:

-Moneyline Bet
+Moneyline bets

 A moneyline bet is the simplest form of betting where you wager on which team or player will win the game or match.
 The odds are set based on the likelihood of each outcome, with favourites offering lower payouts than underdogs.

-Over/Under Bet (Totals)
+Over/Under bets (Totals)

 In an over/under bet, you wager on whether the total points scored in a game will be over or under a specified number set by the bookmaker.
 This type of bet is popular for its simplicity and applicability to various sports.

-Parlay Bet
+Parlay bets

-A parlay bet combines multiple individual bets into one.
+A parlay bet combines multiple bets into one.
 For the parlay to win, all the individual bets must be correct.
 While parlays offer higher payouts due to their increased risk, they are more challenging to win.

-Teaser Bet
+Teaser bets

 Similar to a parlay, a teaser bet allows you to adjust the point spreads or totals in your favour for multiple games.
 This reduces the risk but also lowers the potential payout.

-Prop Bet (Proposition Bet)
+Prop bets (Proposition bets)

 Prop bets focus on specific events within a game that are not directly tied to the final outcome.
 Examples include betting on which player will score the first goal or how many strikeouts a pitcher will have.
 These bets add an extra layer of excitement to the game.

-Futures Bet
+Futures bets

-Futures bets involve wagering on events that will happen in the future, such as who will win the championship or which player will be named MVP.
+Futures bets involve online wagering on events that will happen in the future, such as who will win the championship or which player will be named MVP.
 These bets often offer attractive odds but require patience as they are settled over a longer period.

 In-play betting allows you to place bets on a game while it is happening.
 This dynamic form of betting offers constantly changing odds and various betting opportunities as the action unfolds.

-Handicap Bet
+Handicap bets

 Handicap betting gives one team a virtual advantage or disadvantage to level the playing field.
 This type of bet is common in sports like football and rugby, where there might be a significant disparity between the teams.